 It is an expression that defines how recognizable and memorable a brand is among the public, in terms of notoriety and awareness.Understanding its value and improving it is essential to increasing the number of customers and profitability of your business.

-It actually leads consumers to have an instinctive preference toward you, impacting their perceptions.
+In fact, it leads consumers to have an instinctive preference toward you, impacting their perceptions.

 But what precisely is meant by brand awareness And how can you increase it?